 Trees can be a fantastic garden element.
-They’re eye-catching and they create a real sense of texture and levels.
-But if you have a very small space to work with, especially an urban garden, your choice of trees is somewhat limited.
+They’re eye-catching and they create a real sense of texture and level.
+If you have a very small space to work with though, especially in an urban garden, your choice of trees is somewhat limited.
 It may be limited, but it’s not impossible.
 Keep reading to learn more about picking trees for small spaces and the best trees for urban gardens.

 Picking Trees for Small Spaces